Having tests or surgery

 If you are going to hospital for a procedure such as tests or surgery, you may need to do a coronavirus test before you go into hospital.
 You and people you live with may also need to self-isolate beforehand.
 The hospital should give you more information about this.
 Your treatment might be delayed if you have coronavirus.
 If this happens, talk to the medical team about rearranging your appointment.

-You must wear a face covering when you go to the hospital.
+You may need to wear a face covering when you go to the hospital.

 After you have had your test or treatment, the doctor or nurse should explain what to do if you get symptoms of coronavirus after leaving hospital.
 They will also explain about any further care you might need.